Ghvstcode/Rust-Tcp/chapter3/chapter3.md

 ```

-In transitioning from the code containing the skeleton of our implementation to the fleshed out version where we establish a TCP handshake, we've undergone a significant architectural evolution.
+In transitioning from the code containing the skeleton of our implementation to the fleshed-out version where we establish a TCP handshake, we've undergone a significant architectural evolution.
 Central to this architecture is the extension of the `State` enum and the `Connection` struct in `tcp.rs`.
 Previously, our `State` enum was a simple representation of four possible TCP states.
 In the new implementation, the focus shifts to establishing a more robust representation of connection states.
 The `Connection` struct has been extended to now hold instances of `SendSequenceSpace` and `RecvSequenceSpace` as its attributes.
 These structs are instrumental in the bookkeeping of TCP's sequence and acknowledgment numbers, which are paramount for the reliable delivery of data.
 Let's delve into the specifics.

 The `SendSequenceSpace` struct encapsulates several variables crucial for the sending side of our TCP connection.
 Key among them are: